 Traditionally, sealants are thought of as a preventive measure for children and teenagers when they are in their “cavity prone years”.
 Patients who have xerostomia (decreased salivation), are undergoing orthodontic treatment, show evidence of incipient caries, or who are prone to caries should be evaluated as candidates for sealant placement.
 Primary molars also can benefit from the placement of sealants.

 Yes, they do, and you as a parent can help.
-Make sure your child avoids Hard/Sticky foods (suckers, caramels, gum, popcorn, etc.).
-Teeth should be brushed after each meal and clean the teeth with bands especially well.
+Make sure your child avoids hard/sticky foods (suckers, caramels, gum, popcorn, etc.).
+Teeth should be brushed after each meal and along with the bands especially well.
 Once a day, a fluoride mouthwash should be used to help prevent decalcification of the teeth around the band and wire.
-Do not try to bend the wire for any reason with finger or tongue.
+Do not try to bend the wire for any reason with your finger or tongue.
 Notify our office immediately if the bands come loose or the space maintainer is damaged in any way.
 If a tooth erupts under the wire this also needs to be checked.

 What is fluoride?